sangeethaNR/ReadMeGenerator/README.md

 Link to the deployed application https://github.com/sangeethaNR/ReadMeGenerator.git

  Upon Installation to run thi app

  Open integrated Terminal

- npm init i
+ <b> npm init i </b>

 It will install inquirer as the app has its dependency.

  To make use this app

  use <b>node index.js </b>